MapMonster vs rustplusplus — Honest Comparison of Rust+ Tools

 Is MapMonster a fork of rustplusplus?

-No. MapMonster and rustplusplus are independent projects with different architectures.
-Both use Facepunch's Rust+ Companion API (which is public and documented), but the implementations are separate. rustplusplus is a Discord bot built on the rustplus.js library; MapMonster is an Electron desktop app with its own polling, wire-server architecture, and shop-detection AI.
+No. MapMonster and rustplusplus are independent projects.
+Both use Facepunch's Rust+ Companion API (which is public and documented), but the implementations are separate. rustplusplus is a Discord bot; MapMonster is a desktop app with its own design and a separate detection system for vending-machine giveaways.

 Can I use both rustplusplus and MapMonster at the same time?

 Yes.
 They serve different purposes — rustplusplus for Discord team-channel workflow, MapMonster for the desktop overlay.
-Many Rust teams pair both.
-Just be aware that each consumes its own slot of Rust+ Companion API rate-limit per Steam ID (total ~2.27 t/s, under the 3 t/s replenish cap).
+Many Rust teams pair both, and the two don't conflict on the same Rust+ pairing.

 Which is better for solo Rust players?